kmruiz/morphonent/README.md

 [If you want to see a JSX example application, click here](https://github.com/kmruiz/morphonent-example).

-Let's take a look at this sample application, that will load the list of languages used in a project from
+Let's take a look at this sample application, that acts as a counter.
-GitHub:

 ```js
 const counter = times => element('span', {}, times)